Activities Requiring an Approved IACUC Protocol

 The following activities are exempt from the requirement for a completed protocol for Animal Care and Use, but still require a formal exemption letter.
 A request for exemption can be done through a memo, which is reviewed and approved by the IACUC Chair.
 It is recommended that the PI contact the IACUC Chair before submitting an exemption request.

 - Use of dead animals or tissue from dead animals.
 However, persons collecting carcasses must have the appropriate state or local permits, and persons using dead lab animals must verify that the animals were not sacrificed for their project.

-- Non-invasive observational studies of wild animals in their natural habitat.
-Field studies that involve killing, trapping, banding, darting or implantation of telemetry devices are NOT exempt.
+- Non-invasive observational studies of wild animals in their natural habitat that do not materially affect the behavior of the animals.
+Field studies that involve killing, trapping, banding, darting or implantation of telemetry devices, or that involve procedures designed to habituate the animals to the presence of humans, are NOT exempt.
 Field studies of threatened or endangered species are also NOT exempt.

 - Work done by a CSUF investigator at another institution, not using funds procured or managed by CSUF, and not doing the work for CSUF credit or thesis.